tzurolo/Water-Tank-Monitor/README.md

 # Water-Tank-Monitor
-Monitors the water level in a tank that supplies the daily water to the Lion of Judah Academy campus.
+Monitors the water level in a tank that supplies the daily water to the Lion of Judah Academy campus of over 800 students.

 Battery-powered IoT endpoint that posts data to a server via a cellular module.
 Design goals: